Skip to Content

 Students from a country where English is not the first language must meet the English language requirements.

 This program is aimed at students who are studying or have a background in the specific topic.
 The majors we’ve listed are the best fits, but these aren't the only majors we will consider.
-For example, Pre-Vet students who have an interest in native wildlife are welcome to apply for the Agriculture and Environment track.
-Our Disaster Risk and Emergency Management track has health care placements for Nursing and Pre-Med majors.
+For example, Disaster Risk and Emergency Management has health care placements for Nursing and Pre-Med majors.
 Please ask if you are unsure if we will consider your major to be related.

-The National Expedition and Internship is NZ $7,807.
+The programme fee is NZ $8,503.
 You can hover over the fee to see the current exchange rate.
 The fee includes

 Your international flights and most meals are the only large items not included in the fee.
 Once you arrive, all your domestic travel on the program, accommodation, and internet access are included in the fee.
 You will want to budget for a few things like personal travel on the weekends (because New Zealand is an amazingly beautiful country and you definitely want to get out and see more of it), personal items, souvenirs, and a phone if you’ll want one.